Which companies offer the best employee benefits?

 Considering a part-time job at Starbucks to save cash on your caffeine addiction, but unsure if the job even comes with all the free coffee you can drink?

-We've done some research into the perks that come with the job at some of the UK's most popular student employers.
+We've done some research into the perks that come with working at some of the UK's most popular student employers.

-Whilst making sure you're actually paid a decent wage should always be your top priority, there's no denying that a few additional benefits can go down a treat too!
+Although making sure that you're actually paid a decent wage should always be your top priority, there's no denying that a few additional benefits can go down a treat too!

 10 jobs with the best employee benefits

 Topshop and Topman are a popular choice amongst students – mostly thanks to the great discount!
-Working there, you can expect 60% off 6 different items every 3 months and a 25% discount otherwise.
+Working there, you can expect 60% off for your uniform allowance every 3 months, and a 25% discount otherwise.

-The only drawbacks are that your discount can't be used online and in order to get your staff discount you have to sign up and pay using a Topshop store card, which can be dangerous for a number of reasons!
+The only drawbacks are that your staff discount can't be used online and in order to use it you have to sign up and pay using a Topshop store card, which can be dangerous for a number of reasons!

 The perks of working at H&M are pretty decent to say the least – particularly if you tend to shop there anyway.

-Working at H&M will get you 50% off outfits for work seasonally (so 3 or 4 times a year).
-You'll also get a 25% discount on full price and sale items, and your discount can also be used at any H&M Group stores too, such as COS, Monki, & Other Stories, Cheap Monday and Weekday.
+Working at H&M will get you a 25% discount on full price and sale items, which can also be used at any H&M Group stores too, such as COS, Monki, & Other Stories, Cheap Monday and Weekday.